Martial arts fighter McGregor back in court, says regrets Brooklyn melee

 Judge Raymond Rodriguez adjourned the case until July 26.
 McGregor, dressed in a tailored dark check suit and striped tie, walked out as photographers chased him to a waiting vehicle.

-“I regret my actions that led me here today,” McGregor, one of the sport’s most recognizable stars, told reporters outside court afterward.
-“I understand the seriousness of this matter and I am hopeful that it gets resolved soon.”
+“I regret my actions,” McGregor, one of the sport’s most recognizable stars, said in a statement read to journalists outside by a publicist.
+“I understand the seriousness of this matter and I am hopeful this will get worked out.”

 Video footage of the melee in an underground parking area at the Barclays Center arena appears to show McGregor and his entourage using a metal barricade and other objects to smash windows on a bus filled with fighters leaving the media event.